nightingal3/llm-pretraining-behaviours/metadata/README.md

 One aspect of model metadata is what data it is trained on.
 We can link models to datasets and document the dataset's metdata in a separate directory.
 The format will be decided at a later date.

+## Details

+**Collecting Data from Gated Models/Datasets:**
+If you want to run `collect_model_metadata.py` on a private or gated model/dataset, you can set the `HF_TOKEN` environmental variable to you hugging face token.
+For public datasets this is not necessary.